teeyohan/BETA-main/README.md

 - BACE: https://moleculenet.org.

 ## Training
-For WPAL training, use the following script:
+For BETA training, use the following script:

 - `python main.py`